5 ways to think bigger when it comes to social data

 This post was originally created by Spredfast before Spredfast and Lithium merged and became Khoros.

 If you’re not using social data to inform the biggest decisions at your organization, then you’re not thinking big enough.
 Most organizations leverage social data to make decisions about social: Do I post more of cats or dogs?
 Some organizations leverage social data to make decisions about messaging: Do we include copy around hiking for exercise or hiking for self-reflection?
 Very few organizations use social to make decisions about big things like product development or brand position.
-You want to be one of those companies.
+You want to be one of those companies that use social media data to help inform your big decisions.

-Why?
-Because those companies are smart enough to understand that the always-on focus group of social circumvents both the time and cost of market research.
+Companies that are smart enough to use social media data mining, social media data collection, and social media data analytics (see definitions below) understand that the always-on focus group of social circumvents both the time and cost of market research.
 This social data is more responsive to emerging trends and the changing behavior of consumers.
-The companies that use it correctly are truly in touch with their audiences’ wants and needs—and what marketer wouldn’t want that?
+The companies that use social media data intelligently are in touch with their audiences’ wants and needs — and what marketer wouldn’t want that?

-I’m not saying you should throw out traditional information gathering channels.
+We’re not saying you should throw out traditional information gathering channels.
 Keep the focus groups.
-All I am saying is that social data should be presented alongside what Sophie and Owen said in your Chicago listening session.
-Using social insights while crafting your next global marketing campaign—or even when developing your next product line—will help you make better, more informed decisions.
+Rather, social data should be presented alongside what Sophie and Owen said in your Chicago listening session.
+Using social insights and social data science while crafting your next global marketing campaign — or even when developing your next product line — will help you make better, more informed decisions.

 Using social insights while crafting a global marketing campaign will lead to more informed decisions.